litexlang/litex-official-documents/How_Litex_Works/Litex_vs_Lean_Set_Theory_Examples.md

 ---

 This document compares [Litex](https://litexlang.com) and [Lean](https://leanprover.github.io) in expressing set-theoretic statements through side-by-side code examples.
-In our view, Litex can fill the gap between what ordinary people want and what formal languages provide.
+In our view, Litex can fill the gap between what people without hardcore mathematical training, including AI researchers, physicists, etc., want and what formal languages provide.

 Lean, the most popular formal language in the world and the language that Litex community deeply appreciate, is chosen to compare with Litex.
 We show Litex offers a more natural way to express some basic mathematical statements.

+The fundamental difference includes:

+- Lean requires each object to have exactly one type, which conflicts with set theory where each element can belong to multiple sets.

+- Lean requires naming each fact for later reference, while Litex automatically searches for related facts and verifies them for you.

+- Lean lacks built-in set-theoretic inference rules and syntax features, requiring dependencies and deep familiarity with a series of tools in those packages.
+Litex, being based on set theory, has built-in common rules and syntax, making it more convenient for users.

 Join our [Zulip](https://litex.zulipchat.com/join/c4e7foogy6paz2sghjnbujov/) to discuss Litex with us.
 Star the [Litex GitHub](https://github.com/litexlang/golitex) if you like Litex!

 ---